codio-content/ThinkJava/.guides/content/input-and-output-putting-it-all-together.md

 At this point, you have seen enough Java to write useful programs that solve everyday problems.
 You can (1) import Java library classes, (2) create a `Scanner`, (3) get input from the keyboard, (4) format output with `printf`, and (5) divide and mod integers.

-Now we will put everything together in a complete program:
+Look at the code in the left panel which puts everything together in a complete program.
+{Run!}(javac code/Convert.java && java code/Convert)